Hungry Like the Wolf: Writing and recording

 "Hungry Like the Wolf" was written and recorded on a Saturday in the spring of 1982, at the basement studios of EMI's London headquarters.
 The song was built throughout the day as each band member arrived, and by the evening it was essentially complete.

 "That track came from fiddling with the new technology that was starting to come in", guitarist Andy Taylor said in an interview with Blender magazine.

 Rhodes came up with an idea for the backing track in the car while he was going to the studio.
 He started playing with the Roland Jupiter-8 keyboard, while lead vocalist Simon Le Bon was working with the lyrics.
 The lyrics were inspired by Little Red Riding Hood, and the repeating of the word "do" at the end of each verse takes its melody from the instrumentals in Gordon Lightfoot's song "If You Could Read My Mind".

 Andy Taylor worked out a Marc Bolan-ish guitar part, a very Marshall-sounding Les Paul guitar lick that was added to the track.
 The bass and drums were then added, and the whole track was finished that day, including Le Bon's vocal melody and lyrics.

 The laugh at the beginning of the song and the moans during the song's fade-out were performed and recorded live by Rhodes' girlfriend at the time.

-The group re-recorded the song for the Rio album a few months later at London's AIR Studios with producer Colin Thurston, who also recorded the hits "Too Shy" for Kajagoogoo and "I Want Candy" for Bow Wow Wow.
+The group re-recorded the song for the Rio album a few months later at London's AIR Studios with producer Colin Thurston, who also co-produced the hit "Too Shy" for Kajagoogoo.

 Andy Taylor remembers: "He was a great organizer and arranger, we gave him far more ideas and music than the track actually needed, and he was important in the process of whittling them down to the essential elements."
 Thurston and the band decided to keep the demo's original electronic backing track and just re-record the other instruments and vocals.

 John Taylor has stated that he "[doesn't] really know" what the lyrics mean, speculating that the song is probably about "meeting girls" and/or "wanting to have sex with someone".